GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

   </figcaption>
 </figure>

-Now what happens if we inline the CSS _and_ inline all the fonts as base64 resources?
+Now what happens if the CSS _and_ all the fonts are inlined as base64 resources?

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/ommDo1DKQUu1GxJ3YPvq.png", alt="A WebPageTest network waterfall chart of page with an external CSS file with four fonts referenced in it.
 The preload scanner is delayed significantly from discovering the LCP image .", width="800", height="297", loading="lazy" %}